Wednesday

 Extra costs on the course for example text book, materials or equipment:

-For the FIRSt session you will need to bring:
+For the First session you will need to bring:

-Sewing machine and cable and all your usual sewing equipment.
-Scraps of non-stretch fabric for creating samples.
+- Scraps of non-stretch fabric for creating samples.

 On completion of this course, what might your next steps be?